Vito Rizzuto: Early life and family

 Vito married Giovanna Cammalleri, daughter of compatriot mobster Leonardo Cammalleri, on November 26, 1966, and had three children.
-His eldest son, Nicolo Rizzuto (Nick Jr.) – named after his grandfather – was born on December 4, 1967.
+His eldest son, Nicolo Rizzuto (Nick Jr.) – named after his grandfather – was born on 4 December 1967.
 He was shot six times and killed near his car in the Montreal borough of Notre-Dame-de-Grâce on December 28, 2009.
 His other son is Leonardo Rizzuto, and the third child is his daughter, Libertina "Bettina" – named after her grandmother.
-His sister Maria was married to Paolo Renda, reputed consigliere of the Rizzuto crime family, who went missing on May 20, 2010.
-Vito's son, Leonardo, and Rocco Sollecito's son, Stefano, are believed to be the heads of the Mafia in Montreal, who were both arrested and charged with drug trafficking and gangsterism in November 2015.
-On February 19, 2018, they were released from prison, acquitted of charges of gangsterism and conspiracy to traffic cocaine.
+His sister Maria was married to Paolo Renda, reputed consigliere of the Rizzuto crime family, who went missing on 20 May 2010.
+Vito's son, Leonardo, and Rocco Sollecito's son, Stefano, are believed to be the heads of the Mafia in Montreal, both of whom were arrested and charged with drug trafficking and gangsterism in November 2015.
+On 19 February 2018, they were released from prison, acquitted of charges of gangsterism and conspiracy to traffic cocaine.